oracle/python-oracledb/README.md

 # python-oracledb

-Python-oracledb is an open-source [Python][python] extension module allowing Python programs to connect to [Oracle Database][oracledb].
+Python-oracledb is the widely used, open-source [Python][python] extension module allowing Python programs to connect to [Oracle Database][oracledb].
 The module conforms to the [Python Database API 2.0 specification][pep249] with a considerable number of additions and a couple of minor exclusions, see the [feature list][features].
 It is maintained by Oracle.

-Python-oracledb is used for executing SQL and PL/SQL; for calling NoSQL-style document APIs; for working with data frames; for receiving database notifications and messages; and for starting and stopping the database.
-It has features for high availability and security.
-It is used by many Python Frameworks, SQL Generators, ORMs, and libraries.
+Python-oracledb is used for executing SQL and PL/SQL; for working with data frames; for calling NoSQL-style document APIs; for receiving database notifications and messages; and for starting and stopping the database.
+It has features for fast data loading, high availability, and security.
+It is used by many Python frameworks, SQL generators, ORMs, and libraries.

 Synchronous and [concurrent][concurrent] coding styles are supported.
 Database operations can optionally be [pipelined][pipelining].